2024 National Bank Open – Women's doubles

-Caroline Dolehide and Desirae Krawczyk defeated Gabriela Dabrowski and Erin Routliffe in the final, 7–6^{(7–2)}, 3–6, [10–7] to win the to win the women's doubles tennis title at the 2024 Canadian Open.
+Caroline Dolehide and Desirae Krawczyk defeated Gabriela Dabrowski and Erin Routliffe in the final, 7–6^{(7–2)}, 3–6, [10–7] to win the women's doubles tennis title at the 2024 Canadian Open.

 Shuko Aoyama and Ena Shibahara were the reigning champions, but Shibahara chose not to participate this year.
 Aoyama partnered Eri Hozumi, but lost in the first round to Guo Hanyu and Makoto Ninomiya.

 Seeds

 The top four seeds received a bye into the second round.